The Aha! Moment: How to Find It, Examples, UX Tips

 • For Canva, it’s when users create their first professional-looking design and realize how easy it was to create it without its simple editor, even without design experience.

-For SaaS applications, the aha moment typically takes longer to find.
-This is because these applications are more complex, require additional onboarding and training, and are solving more niche problems than common B2C apps or communication tools.
-These companies dedicate large resources to creating an effective SaaS customer onboarding strategy – to help new customers find their aha moment.
+For SaaS products, the aha moment typically takes longer to experience because these platforms are more complex, require additional onboarding and training, and solve more niche problems than consumer products.

 Here are a few examples of users experiencing the aha moment for SaaS tools: